-- that is intended to provide stability and respond to unplanned events or opportunities.
+- Balance that is intended to provide stability and respond to unplanned events or opportunities.
 See associated Reserve Policy for specific details. - qq.
 Reserve (Proprietary Funds) Reserve refers only to the portion of Working Capital that is intended to provide stability and respond to unplanned events or opportunities.
-See associated Reserve Policy for specific details. - rr.
-Restricted Donation Donations or gifts designated in writing by the donor for a specific or particular City department, location, or purpose.
+See associated Reserve Policy for specific details. - donor for a specific or particular City department, location, or purpose.
 It shall also mean donations or gifts received for specific programs or activities established by the City.
 The receiving department shall have the responsibility to ensure the restrictions placed upon the donation are fulfilled. - ss.
 Special Revenue Fund-Governmental fund type used to account for the proceeds of specific revenue sources that are restricted or committed to expenditures for specified purpose other than debt service or capital projects and exclusive of resources held in trust for individuals, private organizations, or other governments. - tt.
-Sponsorship When the City decides to donate cash to an event or program hosted by a third party. - uu.
+Sponsorship When the City decides to donate cash to an event or program hosted by a third party. - dd.uu.
 Unrestricted Donation A donation to the City without any limitations being placed upon its use.
-Unrestricted donations shall be recorded in the General Fund. - vv.
-Unrestricted Net Position The portion of a fund's net position that is not restricted for a specific purpose. - ww.Working Capital An accounting term defined as current assets less current liabilities in a proprietary fund.
-Working Capital is used to express the Reserves available in proprietary funds for use.
+Unrestricted donations shall be recorded in the General Fund. - ee.vv.
+Unrestricted Net Position The portion of a fund's net position that is not restricted for a specific purpose. - #f.ww.
+Working Capital An accounting term defined as current assets less current liabilities in a proprietary fund.
+Working Capital is used to express the Reserves available in proprietary funds for use. - gg.a.Non-Capital Asset Assets with an acquisition cost of 25K or less per unit.